Settorezero/Arlok/docs/assembly.md

 Put the MakerUNO on the spacers.
 Attach the board using the 4x M3 6mm screws.

 ### STEP 14
-- Attach the ARLOK shield on top of the MakerUNO
+- Attach the ARLOK shield on top of the Arduino board
 - Put the `JP1` jumper in the `VDD` position (logic powered from the 3AA battery)
 - Attach the wires from the ultrasonic sensor on the `HC-SR04` header respecting signals/colors.
 - Attach the 2 servo connectors on the Servo headers respecting the LEFT-RIGHT arrows and the wire colors (orange=`S`, red=`+`, brown=`-`)